mvolkmann/blog/src/neo4j.md

 layout: topic-layout.njk
 ---

-{% aTargetBlank "https://neo4j.com/", "Neo4j" %} is a graph database
+{% aTargetBlank "https://neo4j.com/", "Neo4j" %} is a graph database.
-implemented in Java.
 It was first released in February 2010.
 There are free and commercial versions.
 The free version is limited to run on a single node